ITurres/O.P-Project/README.md

 Also, in order to have main text, h2 and button align vertically on the page with the styling (display:flex - alignitems:center), the three elements need to be inside <div>HERE</div>. not separated by individual ones.

 ~BUTTON: I played around with it properties.
+I also added a hover to the button, which makes it look great!.